fusebit/cloud-git/README.md

-# cloud-git: Node.js git server for cloud-native applications
+# Cloud-git: Node.js git server for cloud-native applications

 Cloud-git is a pure-JavaScript git server you can expose as part of the HTTP APIs of your app: